utelecon/utelecon.github.io/en/articles/club-activity/index.md

   【Examples of Chat Meetings】
   - Bibliobattle: Participants introduce their favorite books to each other within a time limit to determine the winner.
 The theme can be replaced with movies, music, etc., instead of books.
 It is more enjoyable if participants share common interests.
   - Drawing: Participants decide how long they want to draw, and show their drawings to each other at the end of the session.
 Participants can also create works other than drawings.
 Participants can talk while they are drawing, but since each person is working, you don’t need to worry about the silences becoming awkward.
   - Video viewing: Talk with each other while watching the same video at the same time.
 It is recommended to watch TV programs, YouTube premieres, etc. that are broadcast in real-time on each person’s terminal.
-(Watching movies, dramas, etc., using screen sharing may be prohibited by the terms and conditions of the video's distributor or the provider of the tools used).
+(Watching movies, dramas, etc., using screen sharing may be prohibited by the terms and conditions of the video’s distributor or the provider of the tools used).